 Mr. Horgan thought he solved his logistical problems when he held a soft opening for Pacific Sushi and installed a POS as well as a separate mobile ordering system.
 In reality, this solution created new problems.
 The systems did not “talk” to each other, and staff would line up in front of the POS, just as he had imagined.
 Additionally, Mr. Horgan’s mobile ordering system was so slow that for the public opening, he decided to have staff go back to the traditional method of taking orders with a pen and paper.
 Technology was working against him.

 In his exhaustive quest for the perfect POS, Mr. Horgan landed upon CAKE.
-The platform offered versatility, tech-forward approach, vast reporting features and ease of use.
+The platform offered versatility, a tech-forward approach, vast reporting features, and ease of use.
 Most importantly, CAKE’s POS and mobile OrderPads could work in tandem, printing tickets to multiple stations while reducing lines to input orders at one podium.
 Mr. Horgan now uses CAKE’s POS as well as mobile OrderPads.
-Now, Pacific Sushi has a ticket printer behind the sushi bar, in the hot kitchen, in the bar lounge and at the main POS podium.
-Staff doesn’t have to run around, and instead focus their full attention on the customers.
+Now, Pacific Sushi has a ticket printer behind the sushi bar, in the hot kitchen, in the bar lounge, and at the main POS podium.
+Staff doesn’t have to run around, and instead, focus their full attention on the customers.